 Efficacy

-• A summary of study results is provided in Table: Primary and Secondary Endpoint Results.
+• A summary of study results is provided in Table: Primary, Secondary, and Other Endpoint Results.
 The median follow-up was 30.8 months (data cutoff: January 7, 2025).

 • Subgroup analyses by alteration type are summarized in Table: Subgroup Analysis by BRCA and non-BRCA Alterations.